wguldin/portfolio/_posts/2016-07-07-a-new-direction-for-my-site.markdown

 * Solve Problems
 * App ≠ Web

+I set these up on my desk at home and try to look at them whenever I feel like I need to push myself harder.

+{% include image.html name="motivational-post-its.jpg" caption="These notes are a constant reminder to push myself." %}

+## All web things are not the same

-I set these up on my desk at home (I work remote most of the time) and try to look at them whenever I feel like I need to push myself harder.
-It's that last point that's really surprised me most.
-Coming from my background, I thought working on BriteCore would be like working on any other website.
-And there are a lot of similarities, but there's some important differences I didn't grasp at first.
-Instead of visiting a few times a month, people use your product daily, for hours at a time.
-And instead of just consuming information, users are often creating and updating a lot of it, too.
-That also often means many of the workflows in our app aren't as straightforward as the traditional checkout process ... or business brochure.
+The last point has surprised the most about this job.
+Coming from my background, I thought working on BriteCore would be like working on a more traditional website.
+And while there are similarities, there's important differences too.

+* People using BriteCore typically work in it most of the day.
+* They end up doing a lot of data entry.
+* There's a variety of workflows, client setups and edge cases.

-Don't get me wrong, every website has sections where these things are true, like the area in Etsy where someone can manage their shop.
-But at BriteCore, understanding these things is key to me knowing what I need to do to create an effective design that solves our users' problems.
+Of course, every website has sections where these things are true, like the area in Etsy where someone can manage their shop.
+But at BriteCore, understanding these things is central to me knowing what I need to do to create an effective design that solves our users' problems.

-That perspective is what I want to share with you, and I'm looking forward learning even more myself.
+My new perspective on web app design is what I want to share with you, I'm looking forward to learning even more myself as I write about what we're doing.
 Who knows, maybe this will be like a New Years resolution that sticks around past February.